-Denison Maintains Its Place in Top Tier of U.S. News 'America's Best Colleges'
+Denison Maintains Its Place in Top Tier Of U.S. News 'America's Best Colleges'

-This year, Denison joins only two other Ohio colleges, Oberlin and Kenyon, in U.S. News Top 50.
+For the second consecutive year, Denison joins only two other Ohio colleges, Oberlin and Kenyon, in U.S. News Top 50.

 For press inquiries: